Dynamics of finite inhomogeneous particle systems with exclusion interaction: Introduction

 The main contribution of the present paper is to characterize the long-term dynamics of the particle system.
 In particular, we give a complete and explicit classification with regards to stability (which subsets of particles are typically relatively mutually close) and law of large numbers behaviour (particle speeds), as well as some results on fluctuations in the case where the whole system is stable.
 Our main results are stated formally in Section~\ref{sec:results} below; their content is summarized as follows.

 Theorem~\ref{thm:main} shows that there is a unique partition of the system, determined by the parameters $a_i, b_i$, into maximal stable sub-systems, which we call \emph{stable clouds}.
 Theorem~\ref{thm:main} shows that the internal configuration of each stable cloud possesses an explicit product-geometric limiting distribution (this is a precise sense in which the cloud is `stable'), while distances between particles in different clouds diverge in probability.
 Theorem~\ref{thm:main} also shows that the location of each stable cloud obeys a strong law of large numbers with an explicit speed; speeds of clouds are non-decreasing left to right.
 The cloud partition is characterized by a finite non-linear system, which is the translation to our setting of the classical Goodman and Massey~\cite{GM84} equations for Jackson networks.
 Moreover, in Theorem~\ref{thm:algorithm} we show that the cloud partition can be obtained by a linear-time algorithm of elementary steps, streamlining the Jackson algorithm from~\cite{GM84} by exploiting the additional structure of our model.
-For the case where the entire system is stable, i.e., there is a single cloud, Theorem~\ref{thm:clt} gives a central limit theorem describing the fluctuations around the law of large numbers.
+For the case where the entire system is stable, i.e., there is a single cloud, Theorem~\ref{thm:clt} gives a central limit theorem describing the fluctuations around the law of large numbers; this time, the foundational result for Jackson networks is a general central limit theorem of Anantharam and Konstantopoulos~\cite{ak}.
 Section~\ref{sec:results} presents these results, and several corollaries and examples, after introducing the necessary notation.
 First we indicate some relevant previous work.